 World's longest-surviving conjoined twin brothers die at 68

-The world's longest-surviving conjoined twins died on July 4 at the age of 68.
-Ronnie and Donnie Galyon, of Beavercreek, Ohio, were born joined at the abdomen on October 28, 1951.
+The world's longest-surviving conjoined twins died July 4 at the age of 68.
+Ronnie and Donnie Galyon, of Beavercreek, Ohio, were born joined at the abdomen Oct.
+28, 1951.
 In 2014, the brothers earned the distinction of being the world's oldest set of conjoined twins shortly before their 63rd birthday.

 WHIO reported that the two died in hospice care in Dayton, their brother Jim said.
+The Montgomery County coroner said their deaths were due to natural causes.
 Starting as children, the brothers appeared in carnivals and circuses as a sideshow attraction.
 Jim Gaylon told Mlive that their income supported their family for years.

 TLC aired a documentary about the men in 2010.
 The brothers retired from entertaining in 1991, and lived alone until 2010 when health problems prompted them to move in with family members.